FreeRADIUS/freeradius-server/doc/README.md

 ## Debugging

-If you have ANY problems, concerns, or surprises when running the server, then run it in debugging mode, as root, from the command line:
+If you have ANY problems, concerns, or surprises when running the server, the the server should be run in debugging mode as root, from the command line:

     # radiusd -X

 It will produce a large number of messages.
 The answers to many questions, and the solution to many problems, can usually be found in these messages.
-When running in a terminal window, error messages will be shown in red text, and warning messages will be shown in yellow text.
+When run in a terminal window, error messages will be shown in red text, and warning messages will be shown in yellow text.

 For other use-cases, please look for `ERROR` or `WARNING` in the debug output.
 In many cases, those messages describe exactly what is going